spoonpaw/typescript-express-phaser-boilerplate/README.md

 # TypeScript-Express-Phaser Boilerplate

-This is a simple boilerplate template using Node.js, Express, Webpack, and Phaser for creating browser games using TypeScript.
+This is a simple boilerplate template using Node.js, Express, Webpack, Phaser, and Socket.IO for creating browser games using TypeScript.

+Art used in this project is credited to Lynn Tobin (https://www.instagram.com/lynn.tobin/?hl=en).

 ## How to Use